-One key difference is what companies fall under each regulation’s scope.
+One key difference is which companies fall under each law’s scope.

 The General Data Protection Regulation applies to all companies worldwide that access or process the data of EU citizens currently living in an EU country.
-The CCPA requirements apply to for-profit organizations that do business in California and:
+The CCPA requirements apply to for-profit organizations that do business in California and either:

 - Access the personal information of more than 50,000 California residents; or

-- Generate 50 percent or more of their income from the sale information of California residents
+- Generate 50 percent or more of their income from the sale of data California residents.

 The types of information protected are similar.
-But the CCPA, unlike the GDPR, protects the data privacy of entire households and data contained on computing devices in the household, including their applications.
+But the CCPA, unlike the GDPR, protects the data privacy of entire households and data on computing devices in the home, including their applications.
 The GDPR only protects individuals.

 Is the CCPA Stricter Than the GDPR?

 Most professionals consider the CCPA to be less stringent than the GDPR.
-If your company has already undergone the journey to be GDPR-compliant, then adhering to the CCPA regulations as well should be an easy adjustment.
-GDPR compliance, however, does not guarantee CCPA compliance, as we will discuss below.
-It’s crucial to understand the requirements of each law to assure that your systems and processes are fully compliant with both.
+If your company has already undergone the journey to be GDPR-compliant, then adhering to the CCPA regulations should also be an easy adjustment.
+That said, GDPR compliance does not guarantee CCPA compliance.
+It’s crucial to understand the requirements of each law to assure that your systems and processes fully comply with both.

 Does the GDPR ‘Cover’ the CCPA?

 No. Compliance with one law does not equal compliance with both.
-Depending on the nature of your work and the size of your company, you might not need to be CCPA-compliant even if the GDPR applies to you.
-GDPR compliance can give you a great head start for CCPA compliance, but the latter applies broader regulations to a smaller and entirely separate group of people.
-The CCPA also requires frequent reviews and a faster turnaround time on requests from customers for their data.
+GDPR compliance for U.S. companies can give you a great head start for CCPA compliance, but the CCPA applies broader regulations to a smaller and separate group of people.
+The CCPA also requires frequent reviews and a faster turnaround time on customer requests for their data.

-Both laws are concerned foremost with the rights of data subjects, and are structured to emphasize the rights of consumers rather than the restrictions on businesses.
-These laws were put into place to allow for further transparency into, and increased awareness of, the lifecycle of an individual person’s data.
+Both laws are concerned foremost with data subjects’ rights and are structured to emphasize the rights of consumers rather than the restrictions on businesses.
+In addition, governments implemented these laws to allow for further transparency into and increased awareness of a person’s data lifecycle.

-- Right to Know: Data subjects have the right to know that businesses plan on collecting their data before it happens.
+- Right to know or be informed.
+Data subjects have the right to know that businesses plan on collecting their data before it happens.

-- Right to Erasure: Also known as “the right to be forgotten,” data subjects are able to request the deletion of their personal data.
+- Right to erasure.
+Also known as the right to be forgotten, data subjects can request the deletion of their data.

-- Right to Object: There is a slight divergence in this right.
-The CCPA allows Californians to object to the sale of their personal information, while the GDPR allows subjects to object to both direct marketing and automated profiling.
+- Right to object.
+There is a slight divergence in this right.
+The CCPA allows Californians to object to selling their personal information, while the GDPR enables subjects to object to direct marketing and automated profiling.

-Finally, ZenGRC acts as a “single source of truth” so that all employees involved in GDPR and CCPA compliance can access the same information and documentation to support audits.
+ZenComply acts as a single source of truth so that all employees involved in GDPR and CCPA compliance can access the same documentation and reporting to support audits.